zingale/phy504/_sources/compiler-flags.rst.txt

 Compilers have lots of options that affect the compilation.
 So far, with ``g++`` we've just been using ``-o`` to name the executable.
 But we can also have the compiler warn us about problematic C++ code we may have written.
-Two options that are useful are:
+A useful set of options is:

+.. prompt:: bash

+   g++ -Wall -Wextra -Wpedantic

+Here's a brief summary:

 * ``-Wall`` : this turns on options that warn about things most users deem problematic.
 For my version, it enables: